DaleDunlop/Cyber-Security-Penetration-Testing/Buffer Overflow OSCP Prep/Brainstorm/Brainstorm_Guide.md

 We take note of the badchars returned:

-00
+    “Unmodified” (This indicates that no more badchars exist)

 The first badchar in the list should be the null byte (\x00) since we already removed it from the file.
-Make a note of any others.
-Generate a new bytearray in mona, specifying these new badchars along with \x00.
-Then update the payload variable in your exploit.py script and remove the new badchars as well.

-Our new Mona byarray command will look like this:

-    !mona bytearray -b "\x00"

-We repeat the badchar comparison until the results status returns “Unmodified”.
-This indicates that no more badchars exist.
-This means executing the expliot, running the Mona-look-for-bad-chars-command, if there are new badchars we run mona-generate-new-bytearray-excluding-new-badchards-command, update the exploit

 Find a Jump Point
 =================